Ralph Thomas Walker: Controversy

 Walker was reinstated to the AIA in 1965.

 Other organizations

 Walker belonged to several other organizations.
 He was appointed by President Dwight D. Eisenhower to the U.S. Commission of Fine Arts, serving from 1959 to 1963; he was a trustee of the Lavanburg Foundation, Vice President of the Citizen's Housing & Planning Council of New York, and a member of the Housing Committee, and Chairman of the Planning Committee of New Castle, New York.
-In addition, he was a president of the Architectural League of New York, president of the Municipal American Society, New York City, and a member of the American Institute of Planners, the American Society of Planning Officials, and the National Association of Housing Officials.
+In addition, he was a president of the Architectural League of New York, president of the Municipal American Society in New York City, and a member of the American Institute of Planners, the American Society of Planning Officials, and the National Association of Housing Officials.